First-order general constitutive equations for relativistic fluids using the projection method in the Chapman-Enskog expansion of the Boltzmann equation: The Chapman-Enskog solution to the relativistic Boltzmann equation

 The CE expansion is motivated by the observation that a disparity between microscopic and macroscopic characteristic length scales leads to an ordering scheme for the Boltzmann equation such that it can be treated perturbatively.
 More precisely, if the characteristic macroscopic scale corresponding to the size of the system or to the distance in which the gradients of the state variables are significant is denoted by $\lms$ and the mean free path between collisions by $\lmfp$, for weak electromagnetic fields one finds that the right-hand side of Eq.~(\ref{BE}) differs from the left-hand side in one order of Knudsen's parameter $\varepsilon:=\lmfp/\lms$.
 In fact Eq.~(\ref{BE}) when written in terms of dimensionless quantities, yields

 which motivates the proposal of a perturbative solution as an expansion in terms of $\varepsilon$.
 Thus, one assumes that the non-equilibrium distribution function can be written in general as

-where $f^{(0)}$ denotes a local Jüttner distribution as given in Eq.~(\ref{Eq:f0nTu}), where the variables $n$, $u^{\mu}$, and $T$ that parameterize it are the ones whose dynamics are determined by the transport equations to all orders in $\varepsilon$.
-That is, the first term in the expansion does not correspond to the global equilibrium configuration but rather to the corresponding local equilibrium distribution function parameterized by out-of equilibrium state variables.
+where $f^{(0)}$ denotes a local Jüttner distribution as given in Eq.~(\ref{Eq:f0nTu}) which is parametrized by the variables $n$, $u^{\mu}$, and $T$ whose dynamics are determined by the transport equations to all orders in $\varepsilon$.
+That is, the first term in the expansion does not describe a global equilibrium configuration but rather the corresponding local equilibrium distribution function parametrized by out-of equilibrium state variables.
 In the present work, we are interested in analyzing the first-order correction within this method, and thus we seek a solution of the form (in terms of dimensional variables)

-where it is understood that $f^{(1)}$ is of first order in $\varepsilon$ and $f^{(0)}$ is parameterized by $n$, $u^\nu$, and $T$ given by the equations of motion~(\ref{Eq:Hydro}) up to order 1 in $\varepsilon$.
+where it is understood that $f^{(1)}$ is of first order in $\varepsilon$ and $f^{(0)}$ is parametrized by $n$, $u^\nu$, and $T$ given by the equations of motion~(\ref{Eq:Hydro}) up to order 1 in $\varepsilon$.
 Introducing Eq.~(\ref{CE1storder}) into Eq.~(\ref{BE}) one obtains, to order zero

 which is satisfied by the local Jüttner distribution function (\ref{Eq:f0nTu}).
 The next-order equation reads

 where $\mathcal{L}$ is the linearized collision operator: